 that a few Collections of Russian folktales were published in Hindi also.

 A collection of 51 Folktales of Serbia "Serbian Folklore" was published in 1874.

-A translation of India's "Katha Saritsagar" in English by CH Tawney was also published during this period in two volumes in 1880 and 1884.
+A translation of India's "Katha Saritsagar" in English by CH Tawney with the title "The Ocean of Story" was also published during this period in two volumes in 1880 and 1884.
 After this the same was published again by NM Penzer with an extensive commentary etc in 10 volumes during 1924 and 1928.
 It has been translation in several languages - one in Hindi by Kedar Nath Sharma Saraswat in several volumes, bilingual (Sanskrit and Hindi), another one was published by Motilal Banarsidas only in Sanskrit in 1970.
-One more small collection of these stories was published as "Katha Sarita", 4th edition, by Dvijendra Nath Mishra was published in 1979.
+One more smaller collection of these stories was published as "Katha Sarita", 4th edition, by Dvijendra Nath Mishra was published in 1979.